Tax Troubles? We've Got You Covered!

 Q- Which ITR should I file for 194J for a salaried employee?
 Where should it be shown in the ITR return?

-194J is the section for professional services and it is type of business, therefore ITR 4 can be filed if no books are maintained by client and minimum 50% income needs to be declared.
+194J is the section for professional services, and it is a type of business; therefore, ITR 4 can be filed if no books are maintained by the client and a minimum of 50% income needs to be declared.

-Q- Does Stipend come under Professional Tax 194J?
+Q- Does the Stipend come under Professional Tax 194J?

 Q- What is Section 28(VA)?